DwangDistracted/ElevatorSimulator_SYSC3303/README.txt

 UML Class and Sequence Diagrams
 ----------------------------------
-The UML diagrams can be found in the Diagrams/Iteration 2 directory
+The UML diagrams can be found in the Diagrams/Iteration 3 directory

-Sequence_Diagram.PNG - The sequence diagram depicting the interactions between threads in all three subsystems

 Class_Diagram.PNG - The class diagram depicting the structure of the ElevatorSim project

-State_Machine_Elevator.PNG - The class diagram depicting the state and state transitions for the Elevator

-State_Machine_Scheduler.PNG - The class diagram depicting the state and state transitions for the Scheduler
+Sequence and State Machine Diagrams are unchanged from Iteration 2 and can be viewed in the Diagrams/Iteration 2 directory

+Iteration 3 Concurrency Changes from Iteration 2.pdf - Describes the changes to scheduler re: concurrency between iteration 2 and 3